 Wipe Down Patio Furniture

-If your patio furniture has been braving the elements all winter, they could use a good scrub down.
+If your patio furniture has been braving the elements all winter, it could use a good scrub down.

 Retire Your Doormat